TejDabhi/TejDabhi/README.md

 I am a software developer with hands-on experience in building web applications and exploring modern technologies.
 I have worked with the MERN stack (MongoDB, Express.js, React.js, Node.js) to develop full-stack applications and have experience integrating APIs and managing databases.

 I also have experience in software testing, where I focused on identifying bugs and improving application quality.
-Currently, I am expanding my skills in ASP.NET Core and backend development while learning DevOps concepts such as Docker and Kubernetes.

 I enjoy solving problems, building useful applications, and continuously learning new technologies to improve my development skills.